Linguistics for English Language Teaching MA

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
-To find out more, read Language for Arts and Humanities (6 weeks) and Language for Social Science and Arts: Arts and Humanities (10 weeks).
+To find out more, read Language for Education (6 weeks) and Language for Social Science and Arts: Education (10 weeks).

 We also offer online pre-sessionals alongside our on-campus pre-sessionals.
-Find out more about our six week online pre-sessional.
+Find out more about our six week online pre-sessional and our 10 week online pre-sessional

 You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.